-In the twenty-first edition of Legends of the Game, we look at former Philadelphia Wings head coach Tony Resch.
+In the eightieth edition of Legends of the Game we look at the career of Tony Resch.

 A big thank you to Wikipedia and Stats Crew for the information.

-Resch is a retired lacrosse player, and current field and box lacrosse head coach.
+Resch is a retired lacrosse player, and current field and box lacrosse coach.

 Resch played as a defenseman with the Philadelphia Wings of the National Lacrosse League for six seasons, and was Team Captain for three of those.
 He scored 12 goals and was credited with 10 assists during his playing career.
 He was a member of the MILL Championship Philadelphia Wings teams in 1989 season and 1990 season.